Our view: Thank you for your support, and the cute snow pics

 Between power and water outages, dangerous roads, large amounts of winter precipitation and being essentially snowed in, this week presented a unique set of circumstances for everyone.

-At the newspaper, we had the responsibility of ramping up our 24/7 news coverage to provide minute-to-minute information.
-Our journalists, also dealing with their personal problems, scoured emails, made phone calls, hunted social media to bring the latest important information.
+At the newspaper, we had the responsibility of ramping up our 24/7 news coverage on MarshallNewsMessenger.com to provide minute-to-minute information.
+Our journalists, also dealing with their own heating and water challenges, scoured emails, made phone calls and hunted social media to bring the latest important information to you, our reader.

-Photographers and even our publisher, walked their way through the streets, capturing wintering scenes all while trying to stay warm and safe.
+Photographers and even our publisher, walked their way through the streets, capturing winter scenes and recording this historic winter event all while trying to stay warm and safe.

-Our readers engaged with us through email and social media, cheering us on and sharing their own experiences, and lots of really cute snowmen photos.
+Our readers engaged with us through email and social media, cheering us on (which we greatly appreciate) and sharing their own experiences including lots of really cute snowmen photos.

-As a company, we made the decision not to print physical copies this week simply because it was not safe for our delivery drivers to hand deliver the paper.
-We appreciate your patience as subscribers and readers and appreciate your support for The Messenger.
+As a company, we made the decision not to print physical copies this week as safety was our top priority.
+It simply was not safe for our delivery drivers to drive snow and ice covered roads to bring the paper to your door.
+Subscribers, we appreciate your patience and understanding.
+Your continued support of The Marshall News Messenger means so much to us.

-While we have produced an e-edition each day, we realize many of our subscribers value a printed product and have worked to put together a historic and memorable weekend edition.
+While we have produced an e-edition each day, we realize many of our subscribers value their printed paper and we have worked to put together a historic and memorable weekend edition.
 This is a one time publication and your 6-day a week print edition will be back on Tuesday (barring floods, fires or any more dang snowflakes).

-We hope you have had a chance to take a breath this week, enjoy time for family and above all else, been able to stay safe and warm.
-Thank you for your support.